joelmeckert/pfsense-snort-rbl/README.md

   - Add URLs and filenames for real-time blacklists
   - Comment out where not in use, iprepx and curl lines
 - Transfer/copy file to pfSense firewall at /usr/local/bin/snort-rbl.sh
-- Set the permission and user/group ownership
+- Open a shell, set the permission and user/group ownership
 ```
 chmod 755 /usr/local/bin/snort-rbl.sh
 chown root:unbound /usr/local/bin/snort-rbl.sh